 Question: My Form W-2 shows allocated tips in box 8.
 I tip-out 15% of all my tips to the busser and 5% to the bartender.
-Do I deduct the tipped-out amounts on my tax return?
+Do I deduct the tipped-out amounts from the amount in box 8 when I report it on my income tax return?

-No. You do not deduct tip-outs (the tips you split with other employees) on your income tax return.
+No. You cannot deduct tip-outs (the tips you split with other employees) from allocated tips when you report it on your income tax return.

-- The tips you reported to your employer were less than your share of 8% (or a lower rate approved by the IRS) of food and drink sales.
+- The tips you reported to your employer were less than your share of 8% (or if your employer requested a lower rate, the rate approved by the IRS) of food and drink sales.

-You must report all tips you received (including both cash and noncash tips) on your tax return.
-Even if box 8 of your Form W-2 contains an amount for allocated tips, you are not required to report allocated tip income if you did not receive it.
-But you must be able to prove the amount of tips you actually received with adequate records.
+Generally, you must report the full amount contained in box 8 of your Form W-2.
+However, you are not required to report the allocated tip amount if you can prove the amount of tips you actually received with adequate records was less than the allocated amount.
 If you do not have records or have inadequate records, you must report the amount in box 8 as income on your tax return.
-You cannot deduct any amounts you tipped-out to other employees from the amount shown in box 8.

 Category: Interest, Dividends, Other Types of Income